kkkmail/ClmFSharp/README.md

 2.	`ContGen.exe` is used to add tasks / generate mode code for tests / run specific model “by hands”.
 3.	`ContGenService.exe`.
 This is the primary service.
 It can be run as a Windows service or as a regular executable.
 4. If `ContGenService.exe` is run as a Windows service, then we need the functionality to control it.
 This is performed by `ContGenAdm.exe`.
 5. Finally, `SolverRunner.exe` is the ultimate low-lever F# wrapper around ALGLIB vector ODE solver.
 It solves the given model with given parameters (`y0` and `tEnd`), This is the process that is spawned by `ContGenService.exe` / `ContGen.exe` when a model needs to be run.
 Running `SolverRunner.exe` “by hands” gives a little bit extra control and allows running a specific model directly.
-This becomes important when we want to re-run a specific model with some new values of `y0` / `tEnd`, which have not been covered in the relevant task.
+This becomes important when we want to re-run a specific model with some new values of `y0` / `tEnd`, which have not been covered in the relevant `ClmTask`.